-- When the structure is set up, click on the Add items button on each cell to add campaigns to each cell.
+- When the structure is set up, click on the Add items button on each cell to add adsets, campaigns or even full accounts to each cell.
 Usually, you want to compare only one feature at a time (such as the effect of bidding type) while keeping everything else identical.
-The easiest way to set up campaigns for this purpose is to first create one campaign, then clone it and modify whatever feature you want to test in the new campaign.
+The easiest way to achieve this is to first create one campaign or adset, then clone it and modify whatever feature you want to test in the new cell.

-- You can add one or multiple campaigns to each cell.
-Campaigns in the same cell will use the same segment of the split audience, and thus it is possible that their audiences overlap within the cell.
+- You can add one or multiple campaigns, adsets or accounts to each cell.
+Accounts, campaigns or adsets in the same cell will use the same segment of the split audience, and thus it is possible that their audiences overlap within the cell.

 - When you are done, click Save to save the ad study.
-When your ad study starts, the target audience of each campaign will be limited to the selected segment.
+When your Facebook split test starts, the target audience of each campaign will be limited to the selected segment.

 FAQ — Frequently Asked Questions

 Can I create an Ad Study with two different DPA campaigns?